Quick Answer

 male-video-editor-sitting-at-his-computer-using-ph-2021-09-01-10-46-00-utc

-Final Cut Pro vs Premiere Pro: How much do they cost?
+Final Cut Pro vs Premiere Pro: Cost

-Final Cut Pro Cost:
+Final Cut Pro Cost

-Premiere Pro Cost:
+Premiere Pro Cost

-Cost Winner:
+Cost Winner

 This page may include affiliate links.